ithinuel/ithinuel/README.md

 # Hello - Bonjour !

 My name's Wilfried Chauveau.
-I work [Arm](arm.com) mostly on [@ARMMbed](https://github.com/armmbed/).
+I work at [Arm](arm.com) mostly on [@ARMMbed](https://github.com/armmbed/).
 Opinions are obviously mine and may not reflect the views of my employer.

 I have special interest in 🦀 [Rust](https://rust-lang.org) and use it to code on my own time.
-I am also a 🖨 [3D Printing](thingiverse.com/ithinuel/) hobbyist and an 🛩 aviation ✈ enthousiast.
+I am also a 🖨 [3D Printing](thingiverse.com/ithinuel/) hobbyist and an 🛩 aviation enthusiast.

 ## Identity